-The Company has operating leases for office space, manufacturing facilities and certain company vehicles and equipment.
-The leases have remaining lease terms of one year to 10 years.
+The Company accounts for leases in accordance with ASC 842, Leases.
+The Company has operating leases for office space, manufacturing facilities and certain company vehicles and equipment and finance leases for certain company equipment.
+The leases have remaining lease terms of one year to eight years.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; we recognize lease expense for these leases on a straight-line basis over the lease term.
 For purposes of calculating operating lease liabilities, lease terms may be deemed to include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
-As of December 31, 2019, the operating lease liability does not include any options to extend or terminate leases.
-The Company currently has no finance leases.
+As of December 31, 2020, the operating lease liability does not include any options to extend or terminate leases.

 The Company determines if an arrangement is a lease at inception.
 Operating leases are included in operating lease assets, current operating lease liabilities and long-term operating lease liabilities in the Consolidated Balance Sheets and are recognized based on the present value of lease payments over the lease term at commencement date.
+Finance leases are included in finance lease assets, current finance lease liabilities and long-term finance lease liabilities in the Consolidated Balance Sheets and are recognized based on the present value of lease payments over the lease term at commencement date.
 The majority of the Company's leases do not provide an implicit rate of return, therefore, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 Lease agreements that contain non-lease components, with the exception of certain real estate leases, are accounted for as a single lease component.